 Seeing a family member suffer from a chronic illness is something I would not wish upon anyone, but it was a surefire way to motivate me, from a very young age, to ensure my career would line up with my passion for bettering the lives of people who are suffering.
 This did not directly lead me on a magical path to chiropractic, but instead led me down a road of exploration between careers I knew helped people in some way or another.

 Job shadowing in my spare time during my undergraduate studies showed me what a day in the life of an MD, PT and DO would look like.
-As I learned by watching my mother’s multiple sclerosis progress from mild to very severe, I saw how medication is necessary in some people’s lives, but also how it can only go so far regarding the pain they are experiencing and improving their overall health.
-It was not until I job shadowed my mentor, Cara Olsen, DC, and saw her ability to help people by addressing the root of their problems with her hands that I knew what I wanted to do.
-I job shadowed her for nearly a year before even applying for chiropractic school, because I was so sure this was the career path for me.
-That is where my passion for the chiropractic profession stems from.
+As I learned by watching my mother’s multiple sclerosis progress from mild to very severe, I saw how medication is necessary in some people’s lives, but also how it can only go so far regarding the musculoskeletal pain they are experiencing as well as improving their overall health.
+I job shadowed a chiropractic physician for nearly a year before applying to school and it showed me how it was possible to address the root cause of people’s musculoskeletal problems and that I could give them tools to keep themselves out of pain long-term.

 What initially drove you to choose to work with athletes?